Deepesh70/Zentry-Clone/README.md

 # Zentry Gaming Web

 Welcome to the Zentry Gaming Web project!
-This is a modern, visually engaging landing page for the Zentry gaming universe, built with React, Vite, and Tailwind CSS.
+This is a modern, visually engaging landing page for the Zentry gaming universe, built with React, Vite, and Tailwind CSS.(This is just a Landing Page)

 ## Features